 The Open Science Grid (OSG) is a national, distributed computing Grid spanning over 100 individual sites to provide tens of thousands of CPU cores.
 The snippet below shows an example configuration for executing remotely on OSG.
+You will need to have a valid project name on the OSG.
 The configuration uses the CondorProvider to interface with the scheduler.